 - a change or loss of taste and/or smell

 If you are experiencing any of these symptoms or are required to self-isolate please do not attend the UCO or UCO Clinic.
-You should notify your tutor or line manager via the usual channels (or the UCO Clinic if you are a patient unable to attend an appointment) and arrange a test.
+You should notify Registry or your line manager via the usual channels (or the UCO Clinic if you are a patient unable to attend an appointment) and arrange a test.

 Please notify us of the results of your test as soon as you are able to, and in the event of a positive result you should continue to self isolate and follow test and trace guidance.
 If you are a patient experiencing symptoms after a visit to the UCO Clinic please notify the UCO Clinic reception team as soon as possible.